manojpanta/NamasteNook/README.md

 # README
 ## Description

-NamasteNook is a web application designed for a consulting company that is registered as NamasteNook LLC.
+NamasteNook is a web application designed for a consulting company that is registered as Namaste Nook Consulting Firm LLC.
 It will be capable of providing customers a very good experience with scheduling an appointment, contacting a support team, reading blogs posted by the admin and learn about NamasteNook's services.

 NamasteNook utilizes the languages of Ruby(2.4.1), HTML, CSS, JS, the web framework of Rails(~> 5.2.3) and Boostrap for smooth user interface.